FAMILY & FRIENDS OF SOMEONE INJURED BY AN OSI/PTSI

 Those who are in a care/ support position within the family can be especially affected.
 The facilitators that run the Family and Friends Peer Support Groups understand these feelings, because they have learned through their own lived experience with a spouse, loved one, or close friend.

 We know that when anyone gets injured it adds tension to the family or the persons individual community.
 Left unsupported that community or family is more likely to fall apart, putting more strain on everyone involved.
 In helping the family/community to be stronger as they support someone with an OSI/PTSD, leads to the retention of relationships and supports and a stronger family and community.
 That is our goal.

 If you would like a Family and Friends of OSI-CAN Support Group in your community please contact:

-Patricia Atwell, Provincial Coordinator
+Pattie Atwell, Provincial Coordinator